Space Telescope Live User Guide

 - Two Micron All Sky Survey, which consists of near-infrared imagery from telescopes in Arizona and Chile, is used for the Webb targets.

-- Coordinates: The location the telescope is pointing toward is given in celestial coordinates of right ascension (RA) followed by declination (Dec).
-Celestial coordinates are similar to the longitude and latitude coordinates used to describe locations on Earth: Imagine a grid on the inside of a giant transparent sphere surrounding Earth.
+- Celestial coordinates are similar to the longitude and latitude coordinates used to describe locations on Earth: Imagine a grid on the inside of a giant transparent sphere surrounding Earth.

 - RA: The first number, right ascension, is the celestial equivalent to longitude.
-RA is given in angular units of hours, minutes, and seconds, in the form of HH MM SS.SSS.
+RA is given in angular units of hours, minutes, and seconds, in the form of HH MM SS.SSS

 - Dec: The second number, declination, is like latitude.
 It describes the object’s location north or south of the celestial equator.
 Dec is given in units of + or − degrees, minutes, and seconds, in the form of +/- DD MM SS.SS.
 The plus sign means that the declination is north of the celestial equator.
 The minus sign indicates that it is south of the celestial equator.

-Note that RA and Dec don’t provide any information about distance.
+- Note that RA and Dec don’t provide any information about distance.
 Objects can be right next to each other in the sky (on the celestial sphere), but actually very far from each other in space.

 Background Images